The Department of Physics (www.phys.ethz.ch) at ETH Zurich invites applications for the above-mentioned position.

 Please apply online: www.facultyaffairs.ethz.ch

 Applications should include a curriculum vitae, a list of publications, a statement of future research and teaching interests, a description of the three most important achievements, and the names of five references.
 The letter of application should be addressed to the President of ETH Zurich, Prof. Dr. Joël Mesot.
-Submissions will be reviewed starting on 15 December 2019, but applications are welcome until the position is filled.
+The closing date for applications is 31 January 2020.
 ETH Zurich is an equal opportunity and family friendly employer, strives to increase the number of women professors, and is responsive to the needs of dual career couples.